Modi to lay foundation stone for new Parliament Building on Dec 10

 Birla said the new building will be earthquake resistant and 2000 people will be directly involved in the construction of the new building and 9,000 indirectly.

-He said as many as 1,224 MPs can sit together in the building, while a new office complex for all MPs of both the houses would be built at the site of the existing Shram Shakti Bhawan.
+He said as many as 1,224 MPs can sit together for joint sessions, while a new office complex for all MPs of both the houses would be built at the site of the existing Shram Shakti Bhawan.

 The existing Parliament building will be conserved as it is an archaeological asset of the country, Birla said.